netsec-ethz/geopki/README.md

 #### Sample

 Use `./sample/ingestion_sample.py` to import a single certificate.
-The values (e.g. geographic location of the certificate) can be easily customised by slightly adapting the script.
+The values (geographic location of the certificate, domain, payload, etc.) can be easily customized by slightly adapting the script.

 This script does a [release](#release) automatically.